BoKnows11/notes/Work/2025/2025 GOALS.md

 _Production is our cash register: SMARTly define your projects that will maximize this.
 Specify value._

-1. Example: Enable the Ops staff to diagnose wells quickly by providing context of what is possibly wrong with a well by 4/1.
-The value of this is more efficient and effective staff- we should ideally see reliability of wells increase.
-We will measure pre/post performance with a reliability score and feedback.

-2. Automate deferment coding by 4/1/25.
+1. Automate deferment coding by 4/1/25.

-3.       …
+2. Implement pred_def_tdy calculations into our dispatching logic so that we are assigning value to prospective jobs with the most up to date production data possible by 5/1.

 # HSE Objectives

 _Effective HSE is what allows us to continue to operate: SMARTly define your projects that will improve this.
 Specify value._

-1. Example: Develop a flare reporting tool containing all flares that alerts regulatory and Ops foreman when a flare is unlit by 3/1.
-The value of this is our regulator requirement 123 will be met and emissions will be reduced.
-This will be measured by the average time unlit.
-1. Create radius of exposure (ROE) maps by 2/28.
-Will allow our HSE team to quickly reference the relevant ROEs when needed and be easier to access than arcGIS.
+1. Send radius of exposure (ROE) data to Jase and Sabina by 2/28.
+Will allow our HSE team to quickly reference the relevant ROEs on each pad to create maps for the HSE team.
-2.
+2. Incorporate surface csg flags into job flagging logic to keep us in compliance with TRRC stipulations for surface csg by 6/1.
+3.

 # Standardization Objectives

 _If it is recurring, repeatable, and complex—standardize it.
 SMARTly define your standardization projects.
 Specify value._

 1. Automate offset frac map process by 8/1/25.
-2. Automate DAYS DOWN report by moving units and cessations to a centralized snowflake table so that the report can be updated daily.
+2. Automate DAYS DOWN report by moving units and cessations to a centralized snowflake table so that the report can be updated daily 6/1
-2. Migrate common data sources that are currently housed in various spreadsheets and pbi reports to Snowflake
+2. Migrate common data sources that are currently housed in various spreadsheets and pbi reports to Snowflake by 5/1
 3.

 # Professional Development

 _Growth begins at the edge of your comfort zone: SMARTly define your professional improvement goals._

-1. Example: Complete Downhole Diagnostics rod pump training course by 5/1.
-Review learnings with my leader and 1 SME to challenge and improve my understanding.
+1. Get familiar with web development by learning CSS, html, and a js framework like Svelte, Lynx, Reacte, etc. Use these skills to build the best application possible

-2.       …
+2.

-3.       …
+3.

 # Personal Growth

 _Small daily improvements lead to big life changes over time.
 SMARTly define your personal growth goals._

-1. Complete all PT for shoulder recovery and workout 4 days a week once cleared
+1. Complete all PT for shoulder recovery and workout >4 days a week

-2. Get to bed by 11 pm
+2. Consistently get to bed by 11 pm by 3/1

 3.